A World-First Scientific Study Reveals Most Cost-Effective Charities for Creating Happiness

 YouTube

-Link to video of Dr Michael Plant speaking about the HLI Chapter
+Video of Dr Michael Plant speaking about the HLI Chapter in the 2025 World Happiness Report

 Legal Disclaimer: